 For most graduate programs, applications are accepted and processed on a “rolling” basis until classes are filled.
 Only complete files will receive an official admission decision.
 It is recommended that you submit all of your credentials as far in advance as possible with a minimum of one month prior to the semester you wish to begin.

 Applicants for the Doctor of Physical Therapy and Counseling and Development programs should consult with the individual program fact sheets for application deadlines.

 Applications are only accepted online.
 To gain access to the application please click the "Apply Now" link to the right.

 What credentials are required in the application process?

 The current online application and the $25 application fee ($35 for DPT applications).

 An official transcript of your undergraduate degree, as well as all undergraduate institutions attended, and transcripts of any graduate level work already completed.

-Individual departments may specify either the GRE or MAT as well as additional application requirements.
+Each program has their own additional requirements.
 Check the appropriate departmental fact sheet here.

 What are the criteria for admission?